End of Tenancy Cleaning Cost

 When looking to hire an end of tenancy cleaner, we would recommend making sure they at least offer oven cleaning, as this is often the most difficult to clean and can be the reason you won’t secure your deposit.

-Make sure to assess the costs of both options before doing this, as it may turn out less expensive for the cleaners to clean the carpet.
+Make sure to assess the costs of both options before doing this, as it may turn out less expensive for the end of tenancy cleaners to clean the carpet.

 Most cleaning companies tend to charge a fixed rate depending on the size of your property and the number of rooms in the property.

-Which is good a thing, as you won’t have to worry about hourly rates, allowing you to relax if the job has not been done by the end of the day, saves piling on any more costs.
+This is a good thing, as you won’t have to worry about hourly rates, allowing you to relax if the job has not been done by the end of the day, and it saves piling on any more costs.
 A lot of end of tenancy cleaners will also offer a key pickup service, which means you can leave the key to your property with them.

 Hiring an end of tenancy cleaner can be quite costly, depending on the size of the property and the number of rooms, plus any extra services on top of that.
-End of tenancy cleaning can be a time and energy consuming task, as it requires a deep clean of the entire property to ensure the standards of your landlord and the move in checklist are met.
+This is because it can be quite a time consuming task that requires a deep clean of the entire property to ensure the standards of your landlord and the move-in checklist are met.

 This is why most people tend to opt for hiring a service so they are assured to get the job done properly.
 However, if you have the time, energy and confidence in your ability to clean, then it may be worth saving on costs and doing the end of tenancy clean yourself.